|Page tools: Print Page Print All RSS Search this Product|

 Once all disputes for a month are identified, additional information on the nature and extent of each dispute is obtained through a questionnaire, usually sent to employers, on the nature and extent of the dispute.
 Employers who do not submit their questionnaire within a reasonable period of time after the survey reference period are followed up by mail and then phone if necessary.

-Estimates are compiled according to the concepts and definitions outlined in Chapter 12: Workplace Relations.
+Estimates are compiled according to the concepts and definitions outlined in the section: Workplace Relations.
 As the collection is a complete enumeration (census), no weighting is required.

 If partial responses are received, some data items may be imputed e.g. working days lost in a particular strike.
 Due to the imputation procedures and the limitations on identification of disputes, the statistics should not be regarded as an exact measure of the extent of industrial disputation.